weihaipy/saiorm/docs/index.rst

 Welcome to saiorm /saɪɔ:m/,塞翁
 ===============================

+Saiorm : surely an incorrect orm.

-Saiorm is a lightweight library for accessing database.It will take you have a easy way to use kinds of database with the same syntax,including SQL and NoSQL.
+Saiorm is a lightweight library for accessing database,but only translate the params to database statements.

 Support MySQL, PostgreSQL, SQL Server ,SQLite and MongoDB,require pymysql psycopg2 pymssql sqlite3 pymongo  for each database type.

-Syntax looks like a mixture of SQL and mongodb.
-Only translate the params to database statements.
+It will take you have a easy way to use kinds of database with the same syntax,including SQL and NoSQL.Syntax looks like a mixture of SQL and mongodb.

-You can inherit from saiorm.base.ChainDB to support other types of database with the same API,like siaorm.PostgreSQL.ChainDB.
+You can inherit from saiorm.base.ChainDB to support other types of database with the same API.

-**Common methods:**
+**Common methods,both SQL and NoSQL:**

-- **insert, select, update, delete, increase, decrease** should be executed **finally**,they will take effect immediately.
+- **insert, select, update, delete, increase, decrease** should be called **finally**,they will take effect immediately.

-- **where** receive dict type. **IN** require a string or a sequence only.

 - **select** return all data with list.